ravirun/misfit-ravi/README.md

-# Misfit Ravi - January 2029 Content Plan
+# Misfit Ravi - January 2029, Week 4 Content Plan

 **Mega Creator (1M+ followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### The Psychology of Power (A Satirical Breakdown)
+### The Comedy of Power Struggles in Everyday Life

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the psychology of power (a satirical breakdown).
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the comedy of power struggles in everyday life.

 ---